JulieBlanc/pagedjs-phd-demo/README.md

 #### Notes

-Determine if you want footnotes
+Determine if you want footnotes, sidenotes or margin-notes (create the correct HTML, styles need to be added in your custom css)

 ```json
 "notes": {